-- project\file (Required): Path to the .sln file. - targets (Optional, Defaulted to None): List of targets to build. - upgrade\project (Optional, Defaulted to True): Will call devenv to upgrade the solution to your current Visual Studio.
+- project_file (Required): Path to the .sln file. - targets (Optional, Defaulted to None): Sets /target flag to the specified list of targets to build. - upgrade_project (Optional, Defaulted to True): Will call devenv /upgrade to upgrade the solution to your current Visual Studio.

-- build\type (Optional, Defaulted to None): Use a custom build type name instead of the default settings. build\type one. - arch (Optional, Defaulted to None): Use a custom architecture name instead of the settings.arch one.
-It will be used to build the /p:Configuration= parameter of MSBuild.
-It can be used as the key of the platforms parameter.
-E.g. arch="x86", platforms={"x86": "i386"} - force\vcvars (Optional, Defaulted to False): Will ignore if the environment is already set for a different Visual Studio version. - parallel (Optional, Defaulted to True): Will use the configured number of cores in the conan.conf file or tools.cpu\count(): - In the solution: Building the solution with the projects in parallel. (/m: parameter). - CL compiler: Building the sources in parallel. (/MP: compiler flag) - toolset (Optional, Defaulted to None): Specify a toolset.
-Will append a /p:PlatformToolset option. - platforms (Optional, Defaulted to None): Dictionary with the mapping of archs/platforms from Conan naming to another one.
+- build_type (Optional, Defaulted to None): Sets /p:Configuration flag to the specified value.
+It will override the value from settings.build_type. - arch (Optional, Defaulted to None): Sets /p:Platform flag to the specified value.
+It will override the value from settings.arch.
+This value (or the settings.arch one if not overridden) will be used as the key for the msvc_arch dictionary that returns the final string used for the /p:Platform flag (see platforms argument documentation below). - parallel (Optional, Defaulted to True): Will use the configured number of cores in the conan.conf file or tools.cpu_count(): - In the solution: Building the solution with the projects in parallel. (/m: parameter). - CL compiler: Building the sources in parallel. (/MP: compiler flag). - force_vcvars (Optional, Defaulted to False): Will ignore if the environment is already set for a different Visual Studio version. - toolset (Optional, Defaulted to None): Sets /p:PlatformToolset to the specified toolset.
+When None it will apply the setting compiler.toolset if specified. - platforms (Optional, Defaulted to None): This dictionary will update the default one (see msvc_arch below) and will be used to get the mapping of architectures to platforms from the Conan naming to another one.
 It is useful for Visual Studio solutions that have a different naming in architectures.
 Example: platforms={"x86":"Win32"} (Visual solution uses "Win32" instead of "x86").
-This dictionary will update the default one:

-- use\env (Optional, Defaulted to True: Applies the argument /p:UseEnv=true to the MSBuild call. - vcvars\ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk\version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dictionary {name: value} it will append a /p:name="value" option. - output\binary\log (Optional, Defaulted to None): If set to True then MSBuild will output a binary log file called msbuild.binlog in the working directory.
-It can also be used to set the name of log file like this output\binary\log="my\log.binlog".
-This parameter is only supported starting from MSBuild version 15.3 and onwards. - property\file\name (Optional, Defaulted to None): When None it will generate a file named conan\build.props.
-You can specify a different name for the generated properties file.
+- use_env (Optional, Defaulted to True: Sets /p:UseEnv=true flag. - vcvars_ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk_version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dictionary {name: value} it will append a /p:name="value" option. - output_binary_log (Optional, Defaulted to None): Sets /bl flag.
+If set to True then MSBuild will output a binary log file called msbuild.binlog in the working directory.
+It can also be used to set the name of log file like this output_binary_log="my_log.binlog".
+This parameter is only supported starting from MSBuild version 15.3 and onwards. - property_file_name (Optional, Defaulted to None): Sets p:ForceImportBeforeCppTargets.
+When None it will generate a file named conan_build.props.
+You can specify a different name for the generated properties file. - verbosity (Optional, Defaulted to None): Sets the /verbosity flag to the specified verbosity level.
+Possible values are "quiet", "minimal", "normal", "detailed" and "diagnostic". - definitions (Optional, Defaulted to None): Dictionary with additional compiler definitions to be applied during the build.
+Use a dictionary with the desired key and its value set to None to set a compiler definition with no value.

-Note: The MSBuild() build helper will, before calling to MSBuild, call tools.vcvars\command() to adjust the environment according to the settings.
+Note: The MSBuild() build helper will, before calling to MSBuild, call tools.vcvars_command() to adjust the environment according to the settings.
 When cross-building from x64 to x86 the toolchain by default is x86.
-If you want to use amd64\x86 instead, set the environment variable PreferredToolArchitecture=x64.
+If you want to use amd64_x86 instead, set the environment variable PreferredToolArchitecture=x64.

-get command()
+get_command()